timebigot/dotfiles/README.md

 # Dotfiles
 My Dotfiles

-This is a repo for all of my vim configs.
+This is a repo for all of my configs.
 Nothing here as of yet...